 …is suited to you and your challenges.

-It would be best for you to find someone you ‘click’ with…someone you think has the skills to help you work through whatever is troubling you, and to help you work out solutions that will last.
+It’s best to find someone you “click” with…someone who can help you clarify whatever is troubling you and who has training and skills to help you work out solutions that will last.

 Find someone you trust…someone you feel safe with…who you believe can help and listen without judging…talk to them…meet them…and if you want to, agree on a starting phase.